 25These funding opportunities were referred to as: Integrating Trauma-Informed and Trauma-Focused Practice in Child Protective Service Delivery; Initiative to Improve Access to Needs-Driven, Evidence-Based/Evidence-Informed Mental and Behavioral Health Services in Child Welfare; and, Promoting Well-Being and Adoption after Trauma.
 All three grants were administered under the authority of the Adoption Opportunities Program, see 42 U.S.C. § 5113.
 As part of its administration of these grants, ACF provided technical assistance to states and convened annual conferences so grantees could share information with each other.
-Several grantees collaborated to publish articles about their efforts to support children affected by trauma.

-HHS officials, funding for the last of these grants will end in September 2019.
+Several grantees collaborated to publish articles about their efforts to support children affected by trauma. funding.
+The grants were used to screen and refer children to treatment, implement or expand trauma-focused, evidence-based treatments, and bridge the gap between child welfare and mental health.
+According to HHS officials, funding for the last of these grants will end in September 2019.